Liferay

 Introduction

-Liferay 7.4 Objects provide a powerful low-code capability to build business applications without writing custom modules.
-While basic object fields allow users to store data, Calculated Fields take your application to the next level by generating dynamic, read-only values based on logic or related data.
+Liferay 7.4 Objects are the power of low code to create business applications without coding custom modules.
+Basic object fields can store data, but Calculated Fields will take your application to the next level by creating dynamic, read-only fields based on logic or other data.

 • Automatically generate identifiers